Turkey and Russia confirm arms deal, in Nato headache

 "We appreciate ... the principled disposition of our Turkish colleagues to continue cooperation in this area, despite the continuing illegitimate pressure from Washington," Lavrov said in Sochi.

-But "our relations acquired strategic importance long before the West began to threaten and impose its illegitimate, unilateral sanctions," Lavrov said.
+"Our relations acquired strategic importance long before the West began to threaten and impose its illegitimate, unilateral sanctions," Lavrov said.

-Çavuşoğlu repeated the official line that Turkey did not see closer ties with Russia as an alternative to its pro-Nato and EU alignment.
+Çavuşoğlu repeated the official line that Turkey did not see closer ties with Russia as an alternative to its Nato and EU alignment.

-And there is still hope in Nato circles the US and Turkey will do a deal to mothball the S-400 arms deal.
+And there was still hope in Nato circles the US and Turkey could do a deal to mothball the S-400 deal.

-But Turkey has also picked a fight with the EU over Cypriot and Greek maritime zones, prompting EU blacklists.
+But Turkey has also picked a fight with the EU over Cypriot and Greek maritime zones, deepening its rift with Western allies.

-And Russia and Turkey's willingness to use force has seen them sideline Nato and EU powers in the principal conflicts shaping the Mediterranean.
+And Russia and Turkey's willingness to use force has seen them sideline Nato and EU powers in some of the principal conflicts shaping the Mediterranean.

 Russia and Turkey have fought on opposite sides in Libya and Syria's civil wars.